 Dr. Houston Braly is an Assistant Professor in the Department of Orthopedic Surgery at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth).

-He is board eligible by the American Board of Orthopedic Surgery and specializes in hip and knee reconstructive surgery concentrating on primary and revision hip and knee arthroplasty as well as partial knee replacement.
+He is Board Certified by the American Board of Orthopedic Surgery and specializes in hip and knee reconstructive surgery concentrating on primary and revision hip and knee arthroplasty as well as partial knee replacement.
 He was named Physician of the Year at Memorial Hermann’s Orthopedic and Spine Hospital in 2018.

 In addition, he performs total hip replacements through both anterior based muscle sparing and posterior approaches.
 His practice also encompasses the treatment of developmental disorders of all ages that require joint replacement, lower extremity and periprosthetic fractures, as well as treatment of complex infections involving the joint replacement.
 Dr. Houston Braly’s practice is centered around the patient with the goal of obtaining the best outcome.

 Dr. Houston Braly joins UT Ortho from Duke University School of Medicine, where he completed a fellowship in Hip and Knee Reconstructive Surgery.
 He graduated magna cum lade from Texas A&M University with an undergraduate degree in Biomedical Sciences.
 He attended the University of Texas Medical School at Houston, where he finished medical school and his orthopedic surgery residency.